Skip to Main Content

 For class showings or use by multiple students

-Films to be shown in to a class must be purchased by the library:
+Films to be shown in to a class must be purchased or leased by the library:

 • Create a purchase request for the film.